Trade relationships during and after a crisis: Data and variables

-\textbf{Relationship status}.\ I construct a balanced panel of buyer–seller transactions, setting months without transactions to one if there are other transactions happening at longer horizon and zero otherwise.
-The monthly \textit{relationship status} indicator is defined as:
+\textbf{Relationship status.}\ I construct a balanced panel of buyer--seller transactions.
+For each relationship, months without transactions are coded as active if the relationship transacts again at any future point, and as ended once no further transactions are observed.
+Formally, the monthly \textit{relationship status} indicator is defined as:

-where $y_{ijm}$ indicates whether a relationship between exporter $i$ and importer $j$ has at least one transaction from month $m$ to the last month of the data, $M$.
+where $T_{ij,s}$ equals one if exporter $i$ and importer $j$ transact in month $s$ and zero otherwise, and $M$ is the last month of the data. $y_{ij,m}=1$ indicates that the relationship is active in month $m$, i.e., has not permanently ended.
+By construction, gaps between transactions within an active relationship are coded as active, not as endings.

-To reduce noise at high frequency, I aggregate $y_{ijm}$ to six-month periods $t$, requiring the relationship to be active in all months within the period to count as ongoing:
+To reduce noise at the monthly frequency, I aggregate $y_{ij,m}$ to six-month periods $t$.
+A relationship is coded as ongoing in period $t$ only if it is active in every month of the period:

-where $y_{ijt}$ is the six-month aggregation of $y_{ijm}$ where $l=6$ months, but the period can be adjusted.
-To avoid counting long but inactive spells as endings, I truncate the timeline at 2017.\footnote{Long spells are rare: 92\% of relationships transact at least once every year they are active; 3.5\% have a gap of at least one year, and 2\% have gaps exceeding three years.} \\
+where $m$ is the first month of period $t$ and $l=6$ is the period length.
+To avoid classifying late-sample spells as endings due to right-censoring, I truncate the observation window at December 2017: relationships still active after this date are coded as ongoing rather than ended.\footnote{Long within-spell gaps are rare: 92\% of relationships transact at least once every year they are active.
+Across all relationship-year observations, only 3.5\% involve a gap of more than one year, and 2\% a gap of more than two years.
+This pattern justifies the December 2017 truncation: a two-year window is sufficient to identify the vast majority of relationship endings before the sample ends in December 2019.}\\

-\textbf{Relationship exposure to the shock}.\ Customs data do not indicate the existence of formal contracts or whether non-completion is due to disruptions.
-To address this, I use pre-shock port usage to infer which relationships could have been affected.
-For each relationship, I identify all origin–terminal–route triplets, including alternative routes of similar distance, connecting exporter farms to terminals.
-A route is considered \textit{affected} if any road segment was disrupted during the shock.
-I aggregate to the origin–terminal level: an origin–terminal pair is \textit{exposed} if all routes connecting it are disrupted.
-I separately consider the two waves of flooding.
+\textbf{Relationship exposure to the shock}.\ Customs data record actual shipments but do not indicate the terms of any underlying contracts or the reasons for missed shipments.
+To address this, I use pre-shock cargo terminal usage to infer which relationships could have been affected.
+For each relationship, I identify all routes connecting the exporter's farm to each cargo terminal used in the pre-shock period, including alternative routes.
+An origin--terminal pair's exposure is constructed by aggregating across three levels.
+First, a road segment is considered disrupted when blocked by flooding.
+Second, a route (made up of road segments) is considered affected when any of its segments is disrupted.
+Finally, an origin--terminal pair (the municipality of the farm paired with a cargo terminal, which may be connected by one or multiple routes) is considered exposed when all routes connecting the farm to the terminal are affected.
+The underlying assumption is that as long as at least one route remains open, shipments can be rerouted without significant delay.
+Exposure is assessed separately for each wave of flooding, since road segments may open or close over the course of the crisis.